-Wanda S. Lloyd is author of COMING FULL CIRCLE: From Jim Crow to Journalism, published in 2020 by NewSouth Books.
+Wanda Smalls Lloyd is author of COMING FULL CIRCLE: From Jim Crow to Journalism, published in 2020 by NewSouth Books.
 The memoir is a self-reflective exploration of the author’s life growing up in the Deep South and becoming a successful newspaper editor.
 The foreword was written by novelist Tina McElroy Ansa, the best-selling author of five novels, including Baby of the Family and Ugly Ways.

 COMING FULL CIRCLE was listed by bookauthority.org as one of the “25 Best Journalism Books to Read in 2020.”
 Kirkus Reviews calls the memoir “Inspiring reading for aspiring journalists and students of civil rights.”

 Lloyd released two books in 2020.
-She is co-editor (with Ansa) of MEETING AT THE TABLE: African American Women Write on Race, Culture and Community, an anthology of essays published in 2020.
+She is co-editor (with Ansa) of MEETING AT THE TABLE: African American Women Write on Race, Culture and Community, an anthology of essays published by DownSouth Press in 2020.
 Lloyd is also co-editor/co-author of The Edge of Change: Women in the 21st Century Press, published October 2009 by University of Illinois Press.
 Lloyd and Ansa also co-host a podcast, “2 Old Chicks Who Know a Lot of Sh*t TM,” on Spotify and YouTube.

 A retired newspaper editor and a former associate professor/former chair of the Department of Journalism and Mass Communications at Savannah State University, Savannah, Georgia, Lloyd was inducted into the National Association of Black Journalists (NABJ) Hall of Fame in 2019.
 She served more than eight years as executive editor of the Montgomery (AL) Advertiser, a Gannett newspaper.
 In this role, she was responsible for all of the news content for the daily newspaper and several weekly newspapers, montgomeryadvertiser.com, the editorial page and the newsroom’s staff and resources.